Sherif Gaber: Arrest and court case

 At 3:00 a.m. on October 27, 2013, three armored state security cars and an army vehicle arrived at Gaber's house.
 A number of state security agents entered his apartment, conducted a search, and confiscated all of his property, including but not limited to his school papers and documents, books, his PC, mobile phone, and his money.
-After that they threw him in the car and took him to jail.
+After that, they threw him in the car and took him to jail.
 Gaber claimed the prison guards mistreated him and punished 'every part' of him.

 On December 3, 2013, the court agreed to release Gaber after paying £E7,500 (£E2,500 for the "Contempt of Religion" charge and £E5,000 for "spreading immoral values and abnormal thoughts that provoke and disturb the public peace and the national security of Egypt.")
 He was released the next day, but his case was ongoing.
 He was allowed to resume his studies, but suspected the teachers deliberately made him repeatedly fail his tests.

 On February 16, 2015, Gaber (aged 22) was found guilty and sentenced to one year in jail.
 He was allowed to appeal if he paid £E1,000, but instead Gaber went into hiding.
 By that time, the rector had quit the university, and claimed he did not recall the 'incident'.

 Hiding and re-arrest

-Gaber's whereabouts were unknown, but Gaber was still releasing pro-science and pro-human rights videos on YouTube.
+Gaber's whereabouts were unknown, but he was still releasing pro-science and pro-human rights videos on YouTube.

-On March 31, 2018, Gaber published a tweet about an imminent arrest, call for calm among his supporters and claimed he would "keep making videos when i get out.. i'll write the scripts in prison."
+On March 31, 2018, Gaber published a tweet about an imminent arrest, call for calm among his supporters and claimed he would "keep making videos when I get out..
+I'll write the scripts in prison."

 On Saturday May 5, 2018, Gaber was arrested once again and imprisoned.
 Several media associated his arrest with a large number of arrests around the time of the March 2018 reelection of president El-Sisi, including a fellow satirical video maker named Shady Abuzaid (or Shadi Abuzeid) a week after Gaber.